gradido/gradido/e2e-tests/cypress/README.md

 ## Precondition

-Before running the test, change to the repo's root directory (gradido)
+Before running the tests, change to the repo's root directory (gradido).

 ### Boot up the system under test